 “So many people think that you can only get your protein from eating animals and have no idea that there is plant protein.
 Every fruit and vegetable, nuts, seeds, grain, legumes, tofu contain amino acids, which is what our bodies absorb.
 Our bodies only need 5 to 10% of our daily caloric intake in the form of protein.”

-In a world obsessed by harmful protein consumption, there is absolutely no need to succumb to the trappings of an omnivorous diet in order to survive and thrive.
+There is absolutely no need to rely on animal products in order to survive and thrive.
 Being vegan, and consuming a wholefood, plant-based diet rich in a variety of grains, beans and legumes will ensure an ample supply of protein whether you strive to deadlift three times your bodyweight, or simply to be healthy.

 Take the vegan pledge today, and see for yourself how eating a plant-based diet can enrich the health of your body.